hsharrison/experimentator/README.rst

 Version control
 ^^^^^^^^^^^^^^^

-Experimentator is hosted on both `GitHub <https://github.com/hsharrison/experimentator>`_ and `BitBucket <https://bitbucket.org/hharrison/experimentator>`_, thanks to the `hg-git <http://hg-git.github.io/>`_ extension.
+Experimentator is hosted on both `GitHub <https://github.com/hsharrison/experimentator>`_ and `BitBucket <https://bitbucket.org/hharrison/experimentator>`_.
 The Mercurial repository is considered canonical.

 From PyPi
 ^^^^^^^^^